 passion4nature / Getty Images

 Cardinal basil is a cultivar that was developed in Israel.
 The showy flowers on these large plants are a dramatic addition to the outdoor herb garden.
-It is strongly scented and often used for flavoring oils and herb vinegars.
+It is strongly scented and often used for flavoring oils and herb vinegar.

 - Native Area: Israel